AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 ## Scan a business card

 **Step 1:** Download the Adobe Scan app from the Apple App store or Google Play.
-Open the Adobe Scan app

 **Step 2:** Open the Adobe Scan app

-**Step 3:** From the app, take a photo of the business card containing the contact information you’d like to save to your phone
+**Step 3:** From the app, take a photo of the business card containing the contact information you’d like to save to your phone.

 ![b card image](assets/scanbcard.png)

 **Step 4:** Once scanning is complete, make the adjustments needed to ensure your card is within the bounding box.

 **Step 5:** Tap "Save PDF" at the upper right-hand corner.
-Then, tap "Save Contact"
+Then, tap "Save Contact".

 ![save b card mage](assets/savecontact.jpg)